Image Super-Resolution using Efficient Striped Window Transformer: Conclusions

 \section{Conclusions}

-In this paper, we propose an ESWT for LSR.
-Specifically, by removing the LN in the original transformer layer, we propose an efficient transformer layer (ETL), which gives the proposed ESWT a concise structure and avoids redundant operations.
-Moreover, we propose a striped window mechanism that enables the ESWT to model long-term dependencies more efficiently.
+In this paper, we propose an efficient striped window transformer (ESWT) for lightweight super-resolution (LSR).
+Specifically, by removing the normalization layer and embedding batch normalization (BN) in self-attention (SA), we propose an efficient backbone for shallow transformers, which gives the proposed ESWT a concise structure.
+In addition, we propose a striped window mechanism that exhibits superior long-term dependency modeling capability and lower complexity than the shifted and overlapped window mechanisms.
 Furthermore, we propose a flexible window training strategy.
-Without any additional cost, this strategy can further improve the performance of ESWT.
-Extensive experiments show that the proposed method outperforms the SOAT methods with fewer parameters, faster inference, smaller FLOPs, and less memory consumption, achieving a better trade-off between model performance and complexity.
+By dynamically adjusting the receptive field at different stages of training and sharing the learned feature representation, the proposed strategy assists the ESWT to better utilize contextual information without any additional cost.
+Extensive experiments reveal that the proposed method outperforms SOTA methods with fewer parameters, faster inference, smaller FLOPs, and less memory consumption, achieving a better trade-off between model performance and complexity.